 Other OECD Tools

-Other OECD activities relate to implementation tools for responsible business conduct in the finance sector (including institutional investors) and guidance with general recommendations on due diligence in the value chain for all sectors.
+Other OECD activities relate to implementation tools for responsible business conduct in the finance sector (including institutional investors).

 Links to the OECD guidances: http://mneguidelines.oecd.org/sectors/